apache/accumulo-classloaders/modules/vfs-class-loader/TESTING.md

 Stop Accumulo if it's running and add the following to the accumulo-env.sh:

 **Note:** Make sure the commons-vfs2 jar is also on the classpath as well.
 This dependency was removed in Accumulo 3.0.0 so if using that version or newer you will need to add it.
-Also, if you are testing using Uno, do not turn on debug logging as this will cause errors on start up as the logging to standard out interferes with the configuration parsing.

 ```
 a.
 Add vfs-reloading-classloader-1.0.0-SNAPSHOT.jar to CLASSPATH